Rabbit Cages

 Rabbit Cages:

 They come in a variety of styles, from wire to wood.
-On this page Raising-Rabbits reviews several rabbit cage styles and designs to help you choose the best cage for your needs, whether for indoors or outdoors.
+On this page, Raising-Rabbits reviews several rabbit cage styles and designs to help you choose the best cage for your needs, whether for indoors or outdoors.

 At Raising-Rabbits, we love to raise rabbits.
-And since rabbits each need a cage of their own, our own homemade, DIY-type wire cages hung on PVC hutch frames are the most cost-effective way to house rabbits.
+And since rabbits each need a cage of their own, we think our own homemade, DIY-type wire cages hung on PVC hutch frames are the most cost-effective way to house rabbits.

 On the other hand, if you have only one or two pet rabbits, you may prefer to find a suitable rabbit cage commercially built that will last you the life of your rabbit.